wayne-os/11147008_DCIT_205_IA/README.md

 # DCIT_205_IA
+Introduction.
 Welcome to the official website of the Computer Science Department at University of Ghana.This extensive website acts as a central location for present and prospective students, teachers, staff, and alumni to learn about the department's research projects, academic offerings, and community outreach programs.

+Purpose of the website.
 This websites aims to show the academic excellence, news about the department as well as projects and achievements accomplished by the department.
 It is also aimed to attract prospective students, empower current students as well as connect students to alumnis.

+Features of the website.
 This user-friendly website offers a seamless navigation experience and a wealth of information, including:
 Department Overview: A brief history of the department, its mission, and its current focus areas.
 Faculty: Detailed profiles of faculty members, including their research interests, publications, and contact information.